-Djokovic’s temper flares up in bronze medal match loss
+Djokovic’s temper flares up as he leaves Tokyo empty-handed

 Both Djokovic and Carreño Busta put ice bags on their necks during changeovers.
 Djokovic also grabbed a rubber tube blowing cool air and stuck it up his shirt.

-Also later, Belinda Bencic of Switzerland plays Marketa Vondrousova of the Czech Republic in the women’s singles gold medal match.
+Elina Svitolina of Ukraine won the bronze by rallying past Elena Rybakina of Kazakhstan 1-6, 7-6 (5), 6-4.
+It’s been a memorable month for Svitolina, who got married to French player Gael Monfils two weeks ago.

+Also, Laura Pigossi and Luisa Stefani of Brazil beat Russian pair Veronika Kudermetova and Elena Vesnina for bronze in women’s doubles.

-Meanwhile, Carreño Busta will have to wait until Sunday to be awarded his bronze medal, after Zverev plays Karen Khachanov of ROC in the men’s final.
+Carreño Busta will have to wait until Sunday to be awarded his bronze medal, after Zverev takes on Russian player Karen Khachanov in the men’s final.
 That, of course, was the match that Djokovic came expecting to play in.

 Djokovic won the Australian Open, the French Open and Wimbledon this year and needed the Olympic and U.S. Open titles to complete the Golden Slam collection.